vardhan/lsmdb/README.md

 In **rough** order:

 - Performance
-  * mmap sstable files instead of doing file I/O
+  * mmap SSTableReader
+  * Bloom filter
 - Concurrency
+  * Do compaction in the background
   * SSTableReader can have multiple reads and scans in-flight
-  * Do compaction in the background
+  * Lock DB.
+Only 1 instance of the database can be opened.
 - Transactions
   * MVCC?
-- Benchmarks
-  * Benchmarks for consecutive read-heavy, write-heavy, mixed, and with some temporal workloads.
-- Crash Recovery (WAL)
+- Crash Recovery (Write-head log)
+- Large values